jllllll/llama-cpp-python-cuBLAS-wheels/workflows.md

   - This workflow is much like the previous.
 It additionally builds `llama_cpp_python_cuda` wheels.
 - `build-wheels-rocm-full.yml`
   - This workflow is essentially a combination of the previous 2.
+- `build-wheels-macos.yml`
+  - This workflow builds wheels with MacOS Metal support for MacOS 11, 12 and 13.
+  - Builds separate wheels for Intel and Apple Silicon CPU support.
+  - Is currently experimental and may not produce functional Metal wheels.
+I do not have a Mac to test with, so I can only go off of build logs.

 Utility workflows
 ----